eljbuck/AudioDump/README.md

 This uses an SPSC ring buffer with Swift Atomics to ensure real-time thread is non-blocking while facillitating UI background thread with consistent, ordered reads.

+## Known Issues

+- Audio set up only happens on "Start Recording", so when the user's first action is to playback snapshots, they do not start until the user presses "Start Recording"
+- Playback should be disallowed while recording

 ## Features To Add

 - [ ] Add tests